Content on this page was generated by AI and has not been manually reviewed.

 What should I do if the owner account is compromised?

 Immediately revoke admin access, confirm a trusted member to act as interim owner, and contact Discord support to recover control and secure the server.
+Want to delete a discord server on ipad heres the quick and easy guide 2026

 How soon should the new owner take over after departure?